SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/create.md

 title: Create new project guide
 description: How to create a new project guide in SuperOffice
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.23.2023
-keywords: project, guide
-so.topic: howto
-so.audience: settings
-so.audience.tooltip: Settings and maintenance
+keywords: project, guide, workflow so.topic: howto so.user: admin so.user.tooltip: Settings and maintenance
 language: en
 ---